 Gyrochora - Also called step tegums.
 These have a lot of variety and are quite strange looking.
 Many have a prime number of sides.
 There are an infinity of these and the more sides they have the more they approach dysters, coiloids, and the duospindle.

 Bigyros - Sometimes the intersection of two stretched gyrochora (stretched in an orthogonal directions) lead to new dice.
 Lots of strange ones here.

 Swirlchora - These form several infinite sets of swirlprism dice that approximate polytwisters the more side they have.

-Dice up to Twenty Sides - NEW!
-June 2012 - This page describes the polychoron dice up to twenty sides in detail.
+Dice up to Twenty Sides - Added June 2012 - This page describes the polychoron dice up to twenty sides in detail.